-Researchers have designed a new optomechanical integrated device with a resolution of 45 femtometers in a measurement time of a fraction of a second.
-Crucially, the device has an ultrawide optical bandwidth of 80 nm, removing the requirement for a tunable laser.
+Scientists have created a novel optomechanical integrated device with a resolution of 45 femtometers in a fraction of a second.
+Importantly, the gadget does not require a tunable laser because of its ultrawide optical bandwidth of 80 nm.

 The indium phosphide (InP) membrane-on-silicon (IMOS) technology, perfect for including passive components like detectors or lasers, is the foundation for the integrated device—an optical sensor.
 Four waveguides or devices that confine light signals to a specific path and orientation make up the sensor, with two waveguides suspended above two output waveguides.
 The relative quantity of signal carried by the output waveguides on the InP membrane changes when a suspended waveguide is pushed in the direction of the waveguides.
 The waveguides and cantilever are fabricated using a sequence of lithography steps, and the transducers, actuator, and photodiodes make up the final sensor.